Dinosaur Ridge Staff

 Barbara Farley, Director of Volunteers & Program Growth

 Barbara Farley oversees the volunteer efforts, educational program growth, and evaluation for Dinosaur Ridge.
-She has more than 15 years of experience in experiential education, program outreach and management, and volunteer coordination.
-Most recently, she served as the Operations Director for MindDance, LLC, and previously managed programs for the Denver Museum of Nature and Science, the National Wildlife Federation, and the Wildlife Center of Virginia.
-In her free time, Barbara tries to keep up with her two teenage boys, serves on the board for Family Nature Summits, and enjoys skiing, hiking, and gardening.
+She has more than 16 years of experience in experiential education, program development and management, and volunteer coordination.
+Prior to working for FoDR, Barbara previously managed programs for the Denver Museum of Nature and Science, the National Wildlife Federation, and the Wildlife Center of Virginia.
+In her free time, she tries to keep up with her two teenage boys and enjoys skiing, hiking, camping and gardening.
 She joined FoDR in October of 2017.

 (303) 697-3466 x107; Barbara.Farley@dinoridge.org